69676967/Community-service-list/README.md

 * Clients (Web only)
   * [YouTube](https://docs.invidious.io/instances)
   * [Music](https://lucida.to)
 > Use firefox + ublock while accessing these sites .
+If clients can't be found for centralized platforms like Reddit , you can use firefox + ublock .
+Many clients like this are also available in the links of META SEEVICES .

 ## Games (Web only)
 * [Deadshot.io](https://deadshot.io)